 Staff should never use their own private vehicles for the transportation of students.
-Each centre has a credit account with a local taxi company, which can be used by Duty Managers, for trips to hospital and other trips necessary for children to be transported to another location in an emergency.
+Each centre has the contact details for a local taxi company and a company bank card, which can be used by Duty Managers, for trips to hospital and other trips necessary for children to be transported to another location in an emergency.